Guac Camera Troubleshooting

 Resolve: Camera Keeps Disconnecting

-To disable Auto Power Off on the Canon DSLR Camera:
+To disable Auto Power Off on the Canon DSLR camera:

 1. Press Menu

-2. Move right to Function settings (wrench icon)
+2. Navigate to Function settings (wrench icon)

-3. Go to Menu 2
+3. Select Menu 2

-4. Go down to Power Saving
+4. Select Power Saving

-5. Go down to Auto Power Off
+5. Select Auto Power Off

-6. Set to Disable
+6. Set Auto Power Off to Disable

 Back to top